alexandrtovmach/react-figma-plugin-ds/README.md

    yarn add react-figma-plugin-ds
    ```

 > Full tutorial and API docs coming soon...
 For now check [demo page](https://alexandrtovmach.github.io/react-figma-plugin-ds/) with examples.
 Any ideas/contributions/feedback will be helpful.
-If you have something to say plese open an [issue](https://github.com/alexandrtovmach/react-figma-plugin-ds/issues/new).
+If you have something to say please open an [issue](https://github.com/alexandrtovmach/react-figma-plugin-ds/issues/new).
 Thank you 😉
 >
 > Follow [@alexandrtovmach](https://twitter.com/alexandrtovmach) on Twitter to not miss a release.